Aculeasis/rhvoice-proxy/README.md

 ## Install
 `pip install rhvoice-wrapper`

-This Package **NOT** provide [RHvoice](https://github.com/Olga-Yakovleva/RHVoice).
+This package **NOT** provide [RHvoice](https://github.com/Olga-Yakovleva/RHVoice).
 You must be build (or install) RHVoice, languages and voices manually.
 In Windows you must specify the paths for work.

 ## Documentation